Nuwah12/CodeWorkbench/README.md

-This repository houses code developed during my tenure at UPenn in the [Faryabi Lab](https://faryabilab.com/).
+This repository houses code developed during my tenure at UPenn as a bioinformatician in the [Faryabi Lab](https://faryabilab.com/).
 The code found here deals with the ingestion, analysis, and visualization of Next-Generation Sequencing (NGS) data, as well as utility functions to do a wide array of tasks common to bioinformatics and data analysis in Python and R, as well as shell scripts for working in a UNIX environment.
 ********
 ### **Structure**:
 ####